tanzhanwen/CSC301Project-SearchBlueprint/Phase1/user_stories.md

 5) As a user, I want to login as a unique user so I can personalize my experience.

-6) As a user, I want to favorite my search engine and/or save my progresses so that I can view or use it later.
+6) As a registered user, I want to favorite my search engine and/or save my progresses so that I can view or use it later.

 7) As a user, I want the interactive components in the tutorial to be visually distinct (e.g: color-coded).